Theinfection91/Ladderbot4/README.md

 # Ladderbot 4.2.0 - What's New

 ## Overview
+### (Merge 0)
 The first update to the **4.2.0 branch** introduces significant changes to support flexible league configurations and lays the groundwork for enhanced data handling.
 These changes include the decoupling of team sizes for leagues (XvX), a new `Data` class structure, and the replacement of several JSON files for improved organization and scalability.
 This marks the first step toward the fully realized 4.2.0 update.

+### (Merge 1)
+The second update to the **4.2.0 branch** introduces the **Modal Confirmation System**, which enhances critical operations by requiring users to confirm sensitive actions twice, ensuring case-sensitive accuracy.
+This system is applied to key operations like starting, ending, deleting leagues, and removing teams.
+Additional improvements include a more streamlined approach to handling the ladder lifecycle, with enhancements like resets for team stats at the start of a ladder and new results embeds at the end.
+A reusable handler class (`ModalInteractionHandlers`) was also created for better maintainability and scalability of modal processes.
+This update sets the stage for more interactive components in future releases.

 ---